- Technology : Cosmetic Surgery / Plastic Surgery

-Liposuction is a very popular cosmetic surgery procedure that helps to sculpt one’s body contours.
+Liposuction is a very popular cosmetic surgery / plastic surgery procedure that helps to sculpt one’s body contours.
 This is achieved by removing unwanted fat from certain areas of the body, thus creating a much more defined shape.
 The procedure, when carried out surgically is also called suction-assisted lipectomy, or liposculpture.

 Often, advancing age brings increasing body weight with it.
 In these modern times, one’s body image is extremely important, and a negative body image can lead to much distress and unhappiness.
 In addition, excess weight is unhealthy and can lead to many problems and even cause life style diseases.
 Despite the most rigorous exercise or diet, there may be certain body areas which have stubborn deposits of excess fat that just will not disappear.

 This is where liposuction can come to the rescue!
 Liposuction can help you to remove excess fatty deposits from various problem areas, as it can be carried out on almost any area of the body – hips, buttocks, knees or thighs; and also on stomach, chin, upper arms, or breasts.
 The only criterion is that one should be a suitable candidate is for this treatment.

 It is frequently combined with a Tummy Tuck or Abdominoplasty procedure, in which removal the excess skin and tissue from the abdominal area helps one attain the sculptured and toned abdomen of one’s dreams!.

 Sometimes, excess fat may not be only the problem.
 One’s skin may have lost its elasticity due to sudden weight loss caused by liposuction, or even after pregnancy.
 In such cases, the best solution possible may be a combined Liposuction and Abdominoplasty procedure.
 Here, both excess fat and folds of skin are removed, giving the abdomen an aesthetically pleasing appearance.